GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/tutorial.md

 From: centos:7

 %runscript
-# run your script here.

-# check if there any arguments,
 if [ -z "$@" ]; then
-    # if there are none, test julia:
     echo 'println("hello world from julia container!!!")' | julia else
-    # if there is an argument, then run it! and hope its a julia script :)
     julia "$@"
 fi